arcadiapage/arcadiapage.github.io/aboutme.md

 ![20250525-175027-0000.png](https://i.postimg.cc/QMh05MKR/20250525-175027-0000.png){: .mx-auto.d-block :}

+Hello!
+I'm Arcadia Page, an intuitive writer, artist, and creative rebel⚡.
+I help creative people find motivation and inspiration by providing a window into my own life as a highly sensitive intuitive creative through my [blog](https://arcadiapage.com/), [email newsletter](https://arcadiapage.substack.com/), [nonfiction](https://payhip.com/ArcadiaPage), [fiction](https://arcadiapage.com/2025-05-02-Omnigirl-Collection-Index/), and [art](https://arcadiapage.com/the-blue-room).
+I also like inviting readers to enjoy ongoing studio access through my membership, The [Listening Room](https://payhip.com/b/ROPCQ).

-My body of work is a forest full of all kinds of twisted paths, turns, and forks in the road.
+Overall, my body of work is a forest full of all kinds of twisted paths, turns, and forks in the road.
 So dear explorer, here's your map.

 Go through this guide in order or run towards whatever calls to you, because this space is for wandering.